Welcome to my website!

 I Say, You Say: Transitional Justice as a Conversational Practice

-a book prospectus with Denisa Kostovicova (LSE) and Ivor Sokolić (Hertfordshire, LSE).
+with Denisa Kostovicova (LSE) and Ivor Sokolić (Hertfordshire, LSE).
 Work in progress

 Key words: transitional justice, interactions